jarodburchill/project-automation/README.md

 > $USER = your machine's username.

 The editor option takes a string to determine what editor new projects will be opened in after creation.
-NOTE: currently, only Atom and VScode are supported.
+Currently, only Atom and VScode are supported.
 Set to `none` if you don't wish to open the repo in an editor.
+#### NOTE: If using Atom, open it, select "Atom" and choose "Install Script Commands" before running the script, or Atom will not open!
 ```
 editor = <editor>
 ```